elouangrimm/bsky/README.md

 ### WIP/Planned

-- rewrite shared URLs to reference deer.social
+- rewrite shared URLs to reference darkspace.elouan.xyz
 - opengraph support for sharing posts and profiles
 - selecting custom appviews
 - seeing past blocks in post threads (nuclear block for reply chains)

 ## Philosophy

-- by default, deer.social should very similar to the official client
+- by default, darkspace.elouan.xyz should very similar to the official client
   - color and branding are different to distinguish from social-app
   - `!no-unauthenticated` behavior is different
   - analytics are not present